 However, the seaside area of Kato Zakros (or lower Zakros) has two beautiful small beaches and a fairly long and wide shore.

 It is a great idea to rest at this beach after having explored the archaeological site, or once you’ve hiked down the impressive gorge of Zakros, also known as the Valley of the Dead.

 The ravine is known for being a massive burial place during the Minoan period.

 There are just a few good tavernas on the beach and very limited choices of accommodation if you want to spend the night.

 As far as the shore is concerned, it’s a sandy beach with pebbles in some areas (especially on the main, bigger beach), with a shallow, crystal clear sea, usually quiet, waveless, and calm.

-The whole area has a very special atmosphere, where it looks as if you can definitely enjoy all the best of Crete concentrated in just one place: Zakros’ gorge, the Minoan ruins of the palace, the olive groves, some excellent tavernas, and a stunning beach.
+The whole area has a very special atmosphere, where it looks as if you can enjoy all the best of Crete concentrated in just one place: Zakros’ gorge, the Minoan ruins of the Kato Zakros Palace, the olive groves, some excellent tavernas, and a stunning beach.